Letters and Sciences

 Choosing a Major

-Letters and Sciences students receive information about and referral to a wide range of academic programs and services including specialized workshop sessions.
-Letters and Sciences staff specialize in assisting students to develop strategies and plans for entering Limited Enrollment Programs.
+Letters and Sciences students receive information about and referral to a wide range of academic programs and services including workshops and information fairs.
+Letters and Sciences staff specialize in assisting students with major exploration and to develop strategies and plans for entering Limited Enrollment Programs.

 Business Exploration Series

 The Letters and Sciences Business Exploration Series (BES) is a multidimensional advising resource that provides LTSC students with an opportunity to explore the world of business through: exploratory seminars; business focused introduction to the University courses; valuable leadership opportunities; and access to guidance and support from knowledgeable advisors.

 Credit by Exam